-The goal of the Pairing Scheme is to enable researchers and Members of Parliament (MPs) to get to know each other and to get a better understanding of their respective working environment.
+The goal of the Pairing Scheme is to enable researchers and Members of Parliament (MPs) to get to know each other and to get a better understanding of their respective working environments.

 How does the Pairing Scheme work?

-The concept is that researchers and MPs are paired and visit each other at their working places.
-Over a period of half a year, several events will take place.
-Here’s the planning (may be subject to changes):
+The concept of this project is to pair up researchers and MPs who visit each other at their respective workplaces.
+Over a period of half a year, there will be six different dates on which the following events will take place:

-Pairing Scheme Day 3 – the researchers attend a public session of the Parliament
+Day 2 – Researchers attending a public session of the Parliament

-Pairing Scheme Day 4 – the researchers host the politicians at their institutions
+Day 4 – Researchers host the politicians at their institutions

 For a day (or half a day) the MP visits the researcher in their institution

-Note: This date does not need to be the same for each pair and will be arranged by the researchers and politicians – with support from the FNR.
+Note: This date does not need to be the same for each pair and will be arranged between the researchers and politicians – with support from the FNR, if needed.